Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 Once

-I needed no second invitation.
+I discovered that I could walk around to the Business Stand along the concourse, I needed no second invitation.
 The arena was by no means full, so I had a pick

 of seats.
 The stewards didn’t seem bothered.
 One design feature that I wasn’t